 Then we added a stem to the top!

-See this adorable paper plate mummy from craft town.comThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+See this adorable paper plate mummy from craft town.comThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Deborah Stewart on Google+

 Subscribe to receive the latest Teach Preschool blog posts by email...